Albert Collier: Playing career

 Before the 1940 season the Collingwood committee forced the Collier brothers into a reluctant retirement, and Albert transferred to Fitzroy where he played in 1941 and 1942.

 Collier later captain-coached Camberwell in the throw-pass era VFA from 1945 until 1946, earning acclaim for building and leading the team to the minor premiership and a losing Grand Final in 1946.

 He later coached country teams at Kyneton and at Sea Lake.

 Military service

 In 1942, Collier enlisted in the Royal Australian Air Force where he served in an Aircraft Repair Depot until the end of the war.

 Honours

 Collier won the Brownlow Medal in 1929.

-In 1996 he was inducted into the Australian Football Hall of Fame, and was named at centre half back in Collingwood's Team of the Century.
+In 1996 Albert was inducted into the Australian Football Hall of Fame, and was named at centre half back in Collingwood's Team of the Century.